iaxo/axion-limits/README.md

 database.insert_row("exp_name", "line", "path_to_datafile", "color='red', linewidth=2", 0, 'source?', 'year?', 0, 0, 0, 0, 0, 0, 0, 0)
 database.set_commit(False) # go back to default mode (not committing changes to the .db file)
 ```
+> [!IMPORTANT]

-If you do so, please consider adding this experiment in the python script [buildDataBase.py](buildDataBase.py) as this file serves as backup for generating the databases in case they are unintentionally changed or deleted.
+> If you do so, please consider adding this experiment in the python script [buildDataBase.py](buildDataBase.py) as this file serves as backup for generating the databases in case they are unintentionally changed or deleted.

 ## Editing existing row of the database
 You may want to change temporary the column value of an existing row.
 In that case you can load the database with the default parameter commit=False.
 Then, you can change the drawOptions of a row as follows: